Measurement Error Models for Spatial Network Lattice Data: Analysis of Car Crashes in Leeds

 \subsection{Baseline model}

 Let $y_i, \ i = 1, \dots, n$ denote the number of car crashes that occurred in the $i$th road segment.
-Following a classical hypothesis in the road safety literature (see, for example, \citet[Section~3]{ziakopoulos2020review}), in the first stage of the hierarchy we assume that
+Following a classical hypothesis in the road safety literature (see, for example, \textcite[Section~3]{ziakopoulos2020review}), in the first stage of the hierarchy we assume that

 where $\lambda_{i}$ represents the car crashes rate and $e_i$ is an offset parameter that we set equal to the geographical length of each segment.
 As we mentioned in the previous section, the road segments have different lengths; hence, the offset values account for the fact that longer street segments are expected to have a higher collision risk than shorter ones, guaranteeing comparable rates.